alchemyplatform/aa-sdk/site/packages/aa-core/smart-account-client/actions/sendTransactions.md

 # sendTransactions

 This takes a set of ethereum transactions and converts them into one single `UserOperation` (UO), sends the UO, and waits on the receipt of that UO (i.e. has it been mined).
-If you don't want to wait for the UO to mine, it's recommended to user [sendUserOperation](./sendUserOperation) instead.
+If you don't want to wait for the UO to mine, it is recommended to user [sendUserOperation](./sendUserOperation) instead.

-**NOTE**: The account you're sending the transactions _to_ MUST support batch transactions.
+**NOTE**: The account you are sending the transactions _to_ MUST support batch transactions.

 Also note that `to` field of transaction is required, and among other fields of transaction, only `data`, `value`, `maxFeePerGas`, `maxPriorityFeePerGas` fields are considered and optional.